 This metric captures the percentage of code changes that resulted in incidents, rollbacks, or any type of production failure.
 The Change Failure Rate indicates the quality of deployed software: the lower the average is, the fewer errors a code contains.

 How often do changes in your code lead to critical production issues?
 Please choose one of the answers below.

 The Mean Time to Recover metric measures the average time required to troubleshoot a component or recover a system after failure.
 Effective DevOps reduces this metric.

 Infrastructure as code (IaC) is an approach to set up, provision, and deploy IT infrastructures by describing their resources in code.
-Implementing the IaC practice allows you to automate deployments, trace infrastructure changes, and deploy environment configurations to create identical environments as often as needed.
+Implementing the IaC practice allows you to automate deployments, trace and validate infrastructure changes, and deploy environment configurations to create identical environments as often as needed.

 Technologies: Terraform, Pulumi, AWS CloudFormation.